|Score Your Sleep

 Find out how well you sleep.
 A simple questionnaire may help you recognize and detect symptoms of sleep disorders.
 Getting an evaluation at our sleep disorders lab is the best way to determine if you have a sleep/wake disorder.

-If you are having sleep problems, please talk with your doctor and ask for a referral for appropriate sleep tests.
+Or speak with your doctor and ask for a referral for appropriate sleep tests.

 A WebMD.com article listed the following consequences associated with sleep deprivation: